espressif/esp-at/README.md

 - The [esp-at forum](https://www.esp32.com/viewforum.php?f=42) is a place to ask questions and find community resources.

 # Project Roadmap
-1. The next version of ESP-AT firmware (v2.3.0.0) is planned to be released in October 2021.
-At present, only ESP32-C3 series firmware is planned to be released, and ESP32-C3 firmware would support Bluetooth LE.
+1. The next version of ESP-AT firmware (v2.4.0.0) is planned to be released in March 2022.
+At present, only ESP32-C3 series firmware is planned to be released, and ESP32-C3 firmware would support Bluetooth LE 5.0.

 2. ESP-AT Support Policy for ESP Chip Series